Kaimātai Mate Tangata

 Experienced pathologists usually earn

-Pay varies for pathologists and for registrars (those in training), depending on seniority, hours, location and frequency of on-call or emergency cover.
+Pay for pathologists varies depending on seniority, hours, location and frequency of on-call or emergency cover.

 (This information is a guide only.
 Find out more about the sources of our pay information)